Kristian Prestrud - Lieutenant

 He was married and fathered a son and daughter (twins).
 Sadly he took his own life in 1927.

-This last paragraph is based on a phone conversation with Lars Prestrud is a nephew of Kristian Prestrud.
+What follows is from a phone conversation with Lars Prestrud, a nephew of Kristian Prestrud.
 Lars is puzzled by his uncle's suicide.
-He reported that "he was not a melancholy man."
+He reported that "he was not a melancholy man".

 My own excursions into the family's